Klonopin High: The Ins and Outs of This Dangerous Addiction

 Medications similar to Klonopin or clonazepam include:

-When taken as prescribed, Klonopin is a beneficial and often life-altering medication.
+When taken as prescribed, Klonopin is beneficial and often life-altering medication.
 Their calming effects help both those with seizures and anxiety disorders to function as close as possible to normal in their day to day lives.

 26.9 million prescriptions for clonazepam were prescribed in 2011, according to a 2013 study conducted by the Drug Enforcement Administration (DEA).
 This statistic shows a significant number of Klonopin and other clonazepam tablets entering the market that year.